 Compared to other digital pianos

-As much as we love the CLP-735, it wouldn’t be right if we didn’t give you some awesome alternatives.
+The Clavinova CLP-735 is one of my picks for the best digital pianos this year.
+But as much as I love the CLP-735, it wouldn’t be right if I didn’t give you some awesome alternatives.

 If you love the CLP series but can’t quite stretch your budget far enough, you could go for the cheaper CLP-725.
-It has a less powerful speaker system (20 W) but no drastic downgrades.
+It has a less powerful speaker system but no drastic downgrades.

 It’s a closer call than some might think between these two pianos.
-We prefer the CLP-735, but the AP-710 pushes it close on sound and feel and even has some features we wish the CLP-735 had.
+I prefer the CLP-735, but the AP-710 pushes it close on sound and feel and even has some features I wish the CLP-735 had.

 Who is the Yamaha Clavinova CLP-735 best suited for?